rajnathsah/rajnathsah.github.io/_posts/2025-05-01-ci-cd-github.md

 4. Once the pipeline succeeds, your application will be deployed to production automatically.

 ## Conclusion
 In this tutorial, we explored how to set up a CI/CD pipeline using GitHub Actions for a Python project.
 We created a GitHub repository, configured the CI/CD pipeline, and monitored its execution.
 By automating the build, test, and deployment processes, we can ensure that our code is always in a deployable state, leading to faster and more reliable software releases.
+Sample code along with the configuration file is provided for reference and can be accessed [here](https://github.com/rajnathsah/learncicdrelease)

 ## Additional Resources
 - [GitHub Actions Documentation](https://docs.github.com/en/actions)